yujiri8/yujiri.xyz/reviews/undertale.md

 The overworld consists largely of puzzles, most of which aren't too difficult, though there were two I looked up: the two where there's no explicit puzzle but proceeding involves pressing the action button with no obvious target.
 (To be fair, one of the two seems legitimate to me in retrospect.)

-The game is significantly harmed by the lack of a fast travel and the slow movement.
-It makes it very unappealing to revisit previous areas, which is especially bad since that's required for a lot of important scenes.
+The game is harmed by the lack of a fast travel and the slow movement.
+It makes it very unappealing to revisit previous areas, which is required for some important scenes.

 <br>